kairos-io/hadron/docs/content/docs/architecture/boot.md

 - Chain of trust from firmware to kernel
 - Protection against boot-time attacks

+{{< alert title="User-Controlled Keys" color="info" >}}
+You maintain full control over your Secure Boot keys—no reliance on third-party certificate authorities like Microsoft, Fedora, or Ubuntu.
+You generate and manage your own Platform Key (PK), Key Exchange Key (KEK), and database keys, ensuring complete ownership of your boot security.
+{{< /alert >}}

 **TPM-Based Measurements**

 - PCR (Platform Configuration Register) measurements